SAIT-IDD/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### PASTEL 3 LECHES

+Ingredients:
+- 1 white genoise
+- 1 can of evaporated milk
+- 1 can condensed milk
+- 1 can whole milk

+- Instructions
+- 1. Mix everything togheter
+  2. Enjoy accompanied with a glass of tequila